klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 The regular compute nodes of the UAntwerpen clusters are spread over several racks.
-The picture below shows 3 racks of compute nodes from the cluster called "Leibniz" which was installed in 2017 and will be decommisioned in 2024, and some leftover nodes from the even older compute cluster Hopper.
+The picture below shows 3 racks of compute nodes from the cluster called "Leibniz" which was installed in 2017 and will be decommissioned in 2024, and some leftover nodes from the even older compute cluster Hopper.

 ![UA cluster Leibniz compute nodes](../img/C05_S07_03_UA_cluster.png)